 then they had to pluck the feathers off.

-it was ready for the pan.
-Later, when
+was ready for the pan.
+Later, when the

 roosters were larger, they could be roasted whole, and the cavity filled with

-quite small and could not be put in the egg crate to sell.
-At that time Grandma would do a lot of
+eggs were quite small and could not be put in the egg crate to sell.
+At that time Grandma would do a lot of baking

 go into a molt and quit laying and the egg supply would go down, but when